codepyrater/Srikar_Portifolio/README.md

 Here's a highlight of some projects that I've worked on:

+### State Teacher Eligibility Test Platform
+Involved in project to develop a sophisticated e-commerce web application with Angular, enhancing user engagement through a responsive interface.
+Collaborated on creating efficient RESTful APIs and managed Jenkins for streamlined CI/CD processes.
+Oversaw AWS deployment to ensure robust backend scalability and high availability.
+Actively contributed to Agile development, meeting project goals and timelines

+### Data Discoverability Tool
+Developed to enhance metadata management within organizations, this tool improves data searchability and access control, resulting in a significant improvement in metadata lookup times.

 ### Carpool Management System for Students
 A web application designed to simplify transportation for students by providing a platform for ride-sharing.
 Features real-time tracking and scheduling for efficient commute within the city.

-### State Teacher Eligibility Test Platform
-An end-to-end solution facilitating the eligibility verification process for aspiring teachers.
-It streamlines document management, improving the overall user experience and operational efficiency.

-### Data Discoverability Tool
-Developed to enhance metadata management within organizations, this tool improves data searchability and access control, resulting in a significant improvement in metadata lookup times.

 ## Skills